 The importance of togetherness

 Nanna speaks off the importance of togetherness and making connections with new people.

 She felt that people in Turkey were more connected to each other than in western countries.
-Studying abroad has widen her awareness and shifted her perception about her own life in the Netherlands.
-For her internship she lived in Berlin and worked together with illustrator Jakob Hinrichs and Katia Fouqet.
+Studying abroad has widened her awareness and shifted her perception about her own life in the Netherlands.
+For her internship, she lived in Berlin and worked together with illustrator Jakob Hinrichs and Katia Fouqet.
 The lively city was wildly inspiring and she got to know a lot of interesting people from all over the world, discovered every day new places and art was everywhere around her.
-No wonder that it was hard for her to leave this animated metropol.
+No wonder that it was hard for her to leave this animated metropolis.

 Finding meaning through art

 She likes to invite her audience to interact with each other, through making engaged art and talk about the key elements of her work.
 She often challenges her audience to discuss subjects they would normally avoid.
 Seeing illustration as a form of protest, Nanna doesn’t consider her work to be commercial.
 Her illustrations often incorporating people on the move.
 They are either, dancing, playing around, working or celebrating life.
 For Nanna art is work and art is play.
 To play is the most important part of her work.
 It is necessary to never ever stop playing in life.
 She likes to explore the idea of finding meaning in life through illustration.
 She feels good knowing she can speak through her art and that people recognize themselves or their thoughts in it.

 “It is very important to have a good idea and concept”